edadma/dynamic_array.h/README.md

 # dynamic_array.h

-A high-performance, (optionally atomic) reference-counted dynamic array library for C. Designed for maximum portability across PC and microcontroller targets.
+A high-performance, (optionally atomic) reference-counted dynamic array library for C with support for element retain/release functions.
+Designed for maximum portability across PC and microcontroller targets, with special support for language interpreters and reference-counted object systems.

 ## Features